xenondevs/Docs/docs/nova/addon/worldgen/features/placed-feature.md

 A placed feature determines where and how a configured feature will be placed.
 Placed features work via placement modifiers that can be applied to a configured feature.

-You can create placed feature files in the `data/worldgen/placed_feature` directory.
+You can create placed feature files in the `data/worldgen/placed_feature` directory or register them in the `FeatureRegistry` in code.

 ## Structure

 `feature`

-:   The configured features id
+:   The configured feature's id

 `placement`